You may wish to see an introductory page to this section first.

 Behind the high defensive walls, pierced by nine monumental gates, are key monuments including twenty-five mosques, ten hammams, palaces, vast granaries, vestiges of fondouks (inns for merchants) and private houses, testimonies to the Almoravid, Marinid and Alaouite Periods. (..)
 In addition to its architectural interest of being built in the Hispano-Moorish style, Meknes is of particular interest as it represents the first great work of the Alaouite dynasty, reflecting the grandeur of its creator.

-From the UNESCO synthesis of the universal value of Meknes which in 1996 was included in the World Heritage List.
+UNESCO synthesis of the universal value of Meknes which in 1996 was included in the World Heritage List.

 (left) Vegetable market at Bab Berrima, a gate of the "Mellah" (Jewish Quarter); (right) a street near the Imperial City